 Located only a few hours of drive from Taipei, Yilan County offers a lot of natural attractions to the tourists.
 Yilan County is filled with hot and cold springs where you can take a relaxing dip.

 One of the best attractions includes the Qilan Sacred Trees Garden, which houses around hundreds of ancient trees like hinoki false cypresses of Taiwan.

-Some other attractions are watching whales and dolphins, walking in Caoling Historic Trail and camping in Qilan Forest area.
+Some other attractions are watching whales and dolphins, walking in Caoling Historic Trail, and camping in the Qilan Forest area.

 Are you on Pinterest?
 Pin these for later read!

 Founder of Pretty Wild World and one of the leading experts in Europe travel, the Nordics, and Scandinavia Destinations.

 Evan Kristine has been mentioned in big publications such as The Huffington Post and the Thought Catalog has been sharing her useful travel tips and hacks to the world for more than five years now.